zmievsa/autograder/docs/README.md

 # Autograder

-Autograder aims to provide a simple, yet secure and configurable way to grade programming assignments.
+Provides a simple, secure, and configurable way to grade programming assignments.

 ## Table of Contents